 ZAP!
 I love electric fencing.
 Keeps your fence and your horses safe!

-Cover the bucket with a toilet seat and strap on.
+- Cover the bucket with a toilet seat and strap on.
 (Bailing twine use #4087).
 Some feed tubs can be fitted with a wide lip that prevents your horse from grabbing on.
 You can also purchase a bucket topper.

 Like a frisbee, but not.